AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-3-interval-bound-propagation.md

 Last-layer elision and the use of IBP bounds in training are studied in [On the Effectiveness of Interval Bound Propagation for Training Verifiably Robust Models](https://arxiv.org/abs/1810.12715).
 We will revisit that use in Part 6.

+IBP succeeds on April's radius-$0.1$ square.
+To see when its independent intervals begin to lose useful relationships, keep the network fixed and enlarge only the allowed input region.

 ## Increase the radius: the bound becomes inconclusive